 First 24 hours – 2 days -Staying hydrated, eating healthy foods, and exercising can ease initial withdrawal symptoms.

 3 – 5 days – Withdrawal symptoms include mood changes, reduced appetite, headaches, insomnia, and stomach problems.

 The first week – Mental symptoms like irritability, loss of focus, drug cravings, and increased feelings of depression may occur.

-After the first week – Most symptoms should abate after the body resumes normal production of its own THC.
+After the first week – Most symptoms should diminish after the body resumes average production of its THC.